amyqiu/metrics-vis/README.md

 ## Setting up (for development)

  1. Clone this repo
- 2. Run npm install
+ 2. Run `npm install`
- 3. Run npm run start and open the link provided to see a demo (opens exmple/index.html)
+ 3. Run `npm run start` and open the link provided to see a demo (opens `example/index.html`)
-    * This starts Webpack Dev Server, which will generate a minified metrics-vis.js file in the dist/ folder whenever anything in src/ is changed
+    * This starts Webpack Dev Server, which will generate a minified `metrics-vis.min.js` file in the `dist/` folder whenever anything in `src/` is changed
-    * It also copies the generated metrics-vis.js file to the example/ folder so that the page receives all new changes
+    * It also copies the generated `metrics-vis.min.js` file to the `example/` folder so that the page receives all new changes